jafossum/go-auth-server/README.md

 ### RSA

 JWT token is signed with a RSA256 key-value pair.
-If a `private.pem` and `public.pem` is provided (defualt `./certificate` folder), this will be used.
+If a `private.pem` and `public.pem` is provided (defualt not provided), this will be used.
 If no files supplied, or the parsing goes wrong, the service will create its own in-memory keypair for signing.
 When the service uses the self-generated option, the public key will not be exposed, so this might be the most secure option.
 See the `./config` folder

 ## Docker